The Hollow Man (Carr novel): Literary significance and criticism

 Barzun and Taylor liked the story itself rather less than the lecture.
 While acknowledging that the plot is ingenious, they considered the characters to be "not even credible puppets" and Dr Fell to be "a dull dog".
 They also criticised the excessive problems of impossibility, and the need for the reader to accept "one hairline adjustment after another".

 Many other critics took a completely different view, and the book was selected in 1981 as the best locked room mystery of all time by a panel of 17 mystery authors and reviewers.
 Martin Edwards in 2017 called the book "remarkably assured", with a dazzling first paragraph.
 He particularly praised the author's craft and originality, his flair for creepy atmosphere, and the deft touches of his vivid descriptions.

 The book was placed at No 40 on the Crime Writers' Association's list of The Top 100 Crime Novels of All Time and No 96 on the Mystery Writers of America's Top 100 Mystery Novels of All Time.

+The book is repeatedly referenced by name in the film Wake Up Dead Man, and a copy of the book showing the UK edition's cover are shown twice onscreen.
+At one point, one of film's main characters recreates most of the "locked room lecture" on-screen.